Shopify/shopify-api-js/docs/guides/custom-store-app.md

 const shopify = shopifyApi({
   apiKey: "App_API_key",
-  apiSecretKey: "Admin_API_Access_Token", // Note: this is the API Access Token, NOT the API Secret Key
+  apiSecretKey: "Admin_API_Access_Token", // Note: this is the API access token, NOT the API Secret Key
   apiVersion: LATEST_API_VERSION,
-  isPrivateApp: true,                     // this MUST be set to true (default is false)
+  isCustomStoreApp: true,                     // this MUST be set to true (default is false)
   scopes: ["read_products"],              // this must have a value but it will be ignored by the library
   isEmbeddedApp: false,
   hostName: "my-shop.myshopify.com",